 The Phase 1 (year 1 and 2) curriculum is broken down into 4 modules per year.
 Your clinical practice module (101) is taught on the University of Brighton campus, and runs throughout the year.
 The other modules (102, 103, 104) run from the medical school building on the University of Sussex campus, and are more science-focussed, running on a one-a-term basis.
 The first of these is called Foundations of Health and Disease, and will be broken further into several themes.

 Some teaching is also done through module tutorials.
-These are smaller group seminars (8-12 people) that are led by one of your lecturers or another member of staff, focussing on aspect of one theme in particular.
+These are smaller group seminars that are led by one of your lecturers or another member of staff, focussing on aspect of one theme in particular.
 These tend to be more revision than teaching new material, so it’s useful to look over what’s been happening in that theme’s lectures before the session so that you have some idea of what’s going on!
 Anatomy tutorials are an exception, as these tend to cover newer material as well as revising the old.
 You will also receive some anatomy teaching through dissection, which is fantastic way to learn, and we are very lucky at BSMS to have the opportunity!
 You will get plenty more information about dissection at the beginning of term 1.

 One question that everybody wants the answer to is ‘how much work do I have to do?’
 The unfortunate answer is that it’s different for everybody, but it will be a considerable amount over the term.
 Don’t be put off by this – you’re at medical school, you’re here to study, but the subject matter tends to be more interesting than school work so it will be easier to motivate yourself to work!
 It is possible to cram all the information into your brain in the last two weeks of term and pass the exam.
 However, these would likely be two difficult and stressful weeks, and so putting in consistent work throughout the term is definitely advisable!
 What is more, it’s important to remember that you’re not just learning for exams any more – one day there will be patients out there who will rely on you knowing your stuff, so it might be a good idea to commit some of it to long-term memory!

 On a Tuesday, your life will be slightly different to every other day of the week!
 This is because Tuesday is your clinical day.
 These are all taught on the University of Brighton campus – quite a walk if you live in Lewes Court, make sure you’re up early enough!
 These days have more or less the same formula throughout the term.
 You will have a lecture first (this may be broken up into several smaller talks), followed by a short break.
 Then you will break off into smaller seminar groups, led by your clinical facilitator (who will be the same for the whole year) to discuss the subject of the lecture and sometimes put some of it into practice.
-In the afternoon you will have a primary care placement (GP), a secondary care placement (hospital or an out-of-hospital clinic), a practical teaching session on campus, or the afternoon off.
+In the afternoon you will have a ward-based placement, a secondary care placement (hospital or an out-of-hospital clinic), a practical teaching session on campus, or the afternoon off.